 Kentucky has no wage notice requirement with one significant exception.
 Any employer with ten or more employees must provide a breakdown of every deduction amount and its purpose.

-In the state of Louisiana, employers are required to provide notice at the time of an employee’s hire.
+In the state of Louisiana, employers are first required to provide notice at the time of an employee’s hire.
 They are required to provide the following information:

 The state also maintains wage change notice requirements by state for the following circumstances: